 At least one pan had a few air tubes running lengthwise through it for air to flow through.
 It held more oil and cooled it a bit better.

 One pan is reported to have the oil drain in the front.
-Another one seems to not have spring mounts for the stand.
-Another one is reported to be of very low quality.
+Another one seems not to have spring mounts for the stand.
+Another one was reported to be of very low quality.

 The two possible reasons for using a deep sump are both “slightly” valid.
-On the /2 and /5 they were to help cool a “perceived” hot engine.
-In very few cases it may have been necessary, some of which it was the wrong way to cool, another story.
-While the /2 suffered some piston over heating, the oil was never an issue in solo riding.
-I have ridden the R60/2 (certainly the worst one for heat) across Death Valley in the middle of August in the afternoon.
-The only thermometer I saw said it was 125 F. and I believe it.
+On the /2 and /5, they were to help cool a “perceived” hot engine.
+In very few cases, it may have been necessary, some of which it was the wrong way to cool.
+That is another story.
+While the /2 suffered some piston overheating, the oil was never an issue in solo riding.
+In the afternoon, I have ridden the R60/2 (certainly the worst one for heat) across Death Valley in the middle of August.
+The only thermometer I saw said it was 125 F. I believe it.
 Yes, I was stupid.
-Neither the bike or I had trouble with overheating.
+Neither the bike nor I had trouble with overheating.

-With the advent of the 900 cc engine and the resulting leaks and noises, some figured that the easy way to increase the air volume is to drop the oil level.
+With the advent of the 900 cc engine and the resulting leaks and noises, some figured that the easy way to increase the air volume was to drop the oil level.
 After all, a piston engine is almost the same thing as an air compressor.
-Actually quite smart.
+That is quite smart.
 That drops the peak air pressure that is caused by the large 900 cc pistons coming to BDC.
-The high pressure causes oil to go past the seal and generally leak from many places.
-It reduces the peak negative pressure caused by the pistons going to TDC.
-Any air escaping or being pulled in past the seal, can and does make some very odd noises.
+The high pressure causes the oil to go past the seal and generally leak from other places too.
+It reduces the negative peak pressure caused by the pistons going to TDC.
+Any air escaping or being pulled past the seal can make some odd noises.
 Air gets sucked into the engine crankcase and is the real problem.
-This greater amount of air gets compressed to a higher peak and the official breather can’t handle it.
+This greater amount of air gets compressed to a higher peak, and the official breather can’t handle it.
 The solution was to develop a rear main seal that didn’t allow air to get sucked into the crankcase.

-Some add an oil temperature gauge to the motorcycle.
+Some riders add an oil temperature gauge to the motorcycle.
 More than one accessory pan had a provision for a temp sensor.
-That is fine if you are the type of person that simply “needs” instrumentation.
+That is fine if you are the type of person that wants instrumentation.
 It is for looks, but it isn’t for any need.
-You only add another place for oil to leak and cause trouble for normal maintenance.
-These bikes just don’t get the oil hot under any kind of normal conditions.
+You have only added another place for oil to leak and cause trouble for normal maintenance.
+These bikes don’t get the oil hot under any normal conditions.
 Relax and ride.

 Stripped pan bolts

 The pan bolts are easily stripped out of the threads in the crankcase.
 It is easy to think that they must be tight so that they don’t fall out.
-I am sure that it is possible for one to fall out.
-That would be really bad, depending on the model, as all of the oil would run out very quickly.
+One might fall out.
+That would be bad, as the oil would run out quickly.
 I have never seen this happen.
-What does happen is that owners over tighten the bolts and strip out the threads and don’t know it.
+What happens is that owners overtighten the bolts, strip out the threads, and don’t know.
 Then it leaks.
 The bolts only need to be tightened up a very small amount.
 There is a variety of types of gasket material available.
 The /2 used a cork gasket.
 That one was a bit difficult because the gasket would shrink and leak.
 It needed to be tightened up soon after use.
 That pan is made of sheet metal and would easily warp.
-Over tightening easily warps it and then it leaks.
+Over tightening easily warps it, and then it leaks.
 Use your favorite sealer on the gasket and bolts.
 Oil can run down the threads of the bolts.
 Then gently tighten up the bolts.
 Then check them often at first.